DavidAbram/do-ssl/README.md

 Follow the instructions below:

 1. On the master server, use ``ssh-keygen`` to generate a SSH key pair without a passphrase (skip if you have an existing one).
-2. Copy the content of ``/root/.ssh/id_rsa.pub`` to ``/root/ssh/authorized_keys`` on remote servers.
+2. Copy the content of ``/root/.ssh/id_rsa.pub`` to ``/root/ssh/authorized_keys`` on children servers.
-3. Make sure you can SSH from the master server into children servers without a password.
+3. Make sure you can SSH from the master server into the children servers without a password.
-4. Enter the domains you whis to issue certificates for in ``domains.txt`` (one domain per line).
+4. Enter the domains for which to issue certificates in ``domains.txt`` (one domain per line).
 5. Execute ``./create.sh``.
 This will generate a certificate for every 100 domains in ``domains.txt``.
 6. An attempt will be made to upload the certificate to remote servers (using the domain names as addresses).
 The certificates will be uploaded as ``/etc/certs/fullchain.pem`` and ``/etc/certs/privkey.pem``.